anas577/SubsManager/README.md

 # SubsManager
-A webapp to manage subsriptions in one place
+The backend for a webapp to manage subsriptions in one place